Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Methods

-i.e. the average of $y$ for the last $n$ data points, where $n\in[n_{\rm min},n_{\rm max}]$ with a step of $\Delta n$.
-The moving average captures the trend of the signal over a (discretized) time interval $n$.\cite{Vandewalle} Next, the variance of $y(i)$ with respect to $\widetilde{y}_n(i)$ is defined by
+i.e. the average of $y$ for the last $w$ data points, where $w\in[w_{\rm min},w_{\rm max}]$ is the sample window, with a step of $\Delta w$.
+The moving average captures the trend of the signal over a (discretized) time interval of length $w$ \cite{Vandewalle}.
+Next, the variance of $y(i)$ with respect to $\widetilde{y}_w(i)$ is defined by